ome/rOMERO-gateway/README.md

 ### Windows

-Download the zip package from the [Release page](https://github.com/ome/rOMERO-gateway/releases)
+Download the zip package matching your OMERO server from the [Release page](https://github.com/ome/rOMERO-gateway/releases)

 In RStudio "Install Packages" use option "Install from:" "Package Archive File" and select the romero.gateway zip file.